 Journal Entry: Dr Cr 1.
-The following journal entry is passed of the shares at a discount at the time of Rs.
-Rs.
-Share Allotment Dr. Account XXX XXX Discount on the Issue of Shares Account To Share Capital Account Dr. XXX
+The following journal entry is passed on the e issue of the Rs.
+Rs. shares at a discount at the time of allotmen t: Share Allotment Account XXX Dr. XXX Discount on the Issue of Shares Account To Share Capital Account Dr. XXX